442 Transport & Rescue Squadron, 19 Wing, Comox, British Columbia.

 The RN and Italian Navies have procured the advanced EH101 as a replacement for the

 ubiquitous Sea King.
 In UK service it is known as Merlin, with a highly integrated

-ASW mission suite from Lockheed Martin and IBM.
-Current Merlins are designe for ASW,
+ASW mission suite from Lockheed Martin, Thales and IBM.
+Current Merlins are designed

-but with their long range, load carrying capability and excellent surface radar,
+for ASW, but with their long range, load carrying capability and excellent surface

 EH101 Utility Variants are in service with the RAF, Italian Navy, Royal Danish AF and Portugese AF.
 Further EH101 variants have also been selected by the Tokyo Police and was originally selected (in US101 form) as the future personal transport of the President of the United States of America.

 Did you know?
 The name "EH101" is actually a mistake.
 It began life as "EHI 01", for European Helicopter Industries 01,